LibzAna8/exonTask/readme.md

 You can find all the UI tests.

 Reports:
-We can use "npm run cy:cloud" to view reports on cypress cloud. on this link: https://cloud.cypress.io/projects/36zmjx
+We can use "npm run cy:cloud" to view reports on cypress cloud.
+You can view all on "latest run" and watch the test replay. on this link: https://cloud.cypress.io/projects/36zmjx